Hamzali/BeynooDemoMobileApp/README.md

 If you want to test other game go `App.js` file in the project root and change the `src` prop link on `<WebView/>` component.

 ### Development
-If you want to test the app in your computer on a simulator.
+If you want to test the app in your computer on a simulator.<br/>
 Enter project root and run: `react-native run-android` or `react-native run-ios`

 ### Building